 The growth of profit and revenue for the firm depends not just on how successful the business is at introducing new and novel items into the market to the customers, but how successful the business is at hitting the targets of New Products Introduction.

 As the fraternity of businesses hugely depends on the aspect of the supply chain, providing high-quality services has to be extraordinary.
 By evaluating the risks of the supplier and the related factors, giving details for both the criticality and performance of the operations can viably treat important issues that require the most contemplation.
 It is very imperative to treat the external risks such as gaps or internal inefficiencies of the business.

 6) How Frequently Suppliers Are audited in the company

 There is no particular number of times as such that suppliers should be audited by the company.
-But if there are any sort of persistent issues and the supplier has not addressed it, an unexpected visit to the company might be a good option for fix the issue.
+But if there are any sort of persistent issues and the supplier has not addressed them, an unexpected visit to the company might be a good option to fix the issue.
 Major suppliers of the company should be visited once every year by the main management or by a subcontractor to inspect.
 Spontaneous audits are better as the supplier is not at all ready for the visit and you can review the operations on an ordinary production day at the company.

 7) Review of Audit Priorities

 The utmost significance of an audit is for the top management to guarantee that quality is a top priority and they understand the quality and evaluate the process.